-Invalid convicts were transported by open boat up the Derwent River to the Convict Invalid Establishment.
+Invalid convicts were transported by open boat up the Derwent River, and later, by road, to the Convict Invalid Establishment.
 When the site later incorporated the care of mentally ill patients in the 1830s, it was renamed the 'Lunatic Asylum, New Norfolk'.